devicetree-org/devicetree-specification/source/device-bindings.rst

 General Principles
 ~~~~~~~~~~~~~~~~~~

-When creating a new device tree representation for a device, a binding
+When creating a new devicetree representation for a device, a binding
 should be created that fully describes the required properties and value
 of the device.
 This set of properties shall be sufficiently descriptive
 to provide device drivers with needed attributes of the device.